 Add Data Series For Total Label

 To get the appearance of total labels for our chart, we are actually going to create an invisible chart series.
-We want the values of this chart series to be very small in relation to your actual chart data so the vertical height of your bars do not get impacted (reduced in size).
+We want the values of this chart series to be very small in relation to your actual chart data so the vertical height of your bars does not get impacted (reduced in size).

 Since my data is in whole numbers, I’m going to use a 0.1 value for each month.

-After you have setup the data for your chart series, you want to link the data up to your chart.
+After you have set up the data for your chart series, you want to link the data up to your chart.

 Right-click on your chart and in the menu, select the Select Data menu item.